Shynixn/BlockBall/docs/source/customizing/holograms.rst

 .. image:: ../_static/images/hologram1.jpg

 You can use it to display team names, the remaining time, scores for each team and more.
-You can find all available placeholders here.
+You can find all available placeholders `here <placeholders.html>`__.

 Holograms do even support multiple lines: